lisaaxrisaa/lisaaxrisaa/README.md

 <h3>🎮 Fun Facts About Me:</h3>
 <ul>
-  <li>📖 Bookworm – I love reading and diving into different worlds through books.</li>
+  <li>Bookworm – I love reading and diving into different worlds through books.</li>
-  <li>🎮 Gaming Enthusiast – Some of my favorite games include Hogwarts Legacy, Kingdom Hearts, and the Life is Strange series!</li>
+  <li>Gaming Enthusiast – Some of my favorite games include Hogwarts Legacy, Kingdom Hearts, and the Life is Strange series!</li>
-  <li>🌍 Traveler at Heart – I dream of exploring France, Switzerland, Spain, and many more places!</li>
+  <li>Traveler at Heart – I dream of exploring France, Switzerland, Spain, and many more places!</li>
-  <li>🍣 Foodie – I’m always on the hunt for the best sushi and ramen spots!</li>
+  <li>Foodie – I’m always on the hunt for the best sushi and ramen spots!</li>
 </ul>

 <h3>💡 Favorite Quote:</h3>